-Corporate Tax Filing Periods
+What is Corporate Tax Return Filing in UAE?

 As per the Corporate Tax Law in UAE, Taxable Persons are required to file a Tax Return for each Tax Period, and this Tax Return must be filed no later than nine months from the end of the relevant Tax Period.
 For instance, the Tax Return for a Tax Period ending 31 December in Year One will need to be filed by 30 September in Year Two.
 The Corporate Tax statute allows the flexibility for the Authority to set a different filing due date.
 A Tax Return must be filed in the form issued, and in the manner prescribed, by the Authority.

-Information Required for Corporate Tax Filing
+Essential Information for Corporate Tax Filings